stylish brick house in uk

 • Are there any exclusions for unoccupied periods (e.g., holiday homes or rental properties)?

-So, while home insurance isn't legally required in the UK, it is highly recommended to protect your home and belongings from unexpected costs.
+While home insurance isn't legally required in the UK, it's highly recommended to protect your home and belongings from unexpected costs.
 Most mortgage lenders insist on buildings cover, and contents insurance helps safeguard everything inside your home.
 The right policy can save you money and stress if something goes wrong, whether you own, rent or let out your property.

 rivr: cover for those with more to protect